dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/08-May-2023/deployment-monitor.md

 ---
 title: "Use the Deployment monitor page for greater visibility to your job run health"
 id: "deployment-monitor"
-description: "April 2023: "
+description: "May 2023: "
-sidebar_label: "Enhancement: Deployment monitor visualizes your run health"
+sidebar_label: "New: Deployment monitor visualizes your run health"
-sidebar_position: 8
+sidebar_position: 5
 tags: [scheduler]
 ---